xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/how_auction_in_x-cart_5_works.md

 ![]({{site.baseurl}}/attachments/8225140/8356118.png)

-The module checks whether the ended listing has any participating bidders.
+The addon checks whether the ended listing has any participating bidders.
 If there are no such bidders, the listing is simply removed.
 If at least one bidder is found, the listing gets the status "Awaiting payment" (the status only appears in the Admin area where you manage your auction listings):

 ![]({{site.baseurl}}/attachments/8225140/8356117.png)